-Eastern students who wish to take courses at other colleges to meet degree requirements must request a transient letter from the Dean for Academic and Student Services to be sent to the host college.
+Eastern students who wish to take courses at other colleges to meet degree requirements must request a transient letter from the Dean of Student Access and Success to be sent to the host college.
 This will insure that courses being taken at other Colleges will be accepted at Eastern.